-Sedex is used to help assess our supply base risk and forms a key part of Driscoll's internal system to assess risks of forced labour.
-It will also facilitate due diligence monitoring and form part of any remediation activities.
+Sedex and Fair Farms are used to help assess our supply base risk and forms a key part of Driscoll's internal system to assess risks of forced labour.
+They also facilitate due diligence monitoring and form part of any remediation activities.

-As part of our rollout of Sedex within our supplier base, Driscoll's requires its Growers to register on Sedex and complete self-assessment questionnaires (SAQ).
+Driscoll's requires its Growers to register on Sedex or Fair Farms and complete self-assessment questionnaires (SAQ).